Hexastrike/Ivanti-Secure-Connect-Logs-Parser/README.md

-# Ivanti Secure Connect Logs Parsers
+# Ivanti Secure Connect Logs Parser

 This repository provides a Python script designed to convert Ivanti Secure Connect .vc0 log files into CSV format for digital forensics and incident response.
 In particular, the parser: